 - any other information you think is relevant.

 We only request an online portfolio from students who are living outside of the UK and therefore unable to attend an interview.
-Those applicants need to present 15‐20 still images (or other formats if working in sound and media arts) online.
+You should present 15–20 still images (or other formats if working in sound and media arts) online.
 Please provide a URL for your portfolio in your application.

 We strongly advise you to upload your images to an image-sharing website such as Flickr, where tags can be used as specific search criteria to help us locate your images quickly.
 If you wish to host your images on your own website, the URL must be clearly marked on your application.

 Each image should be clearly marked with the following information.